Loading...

 sudo timedatectl set-ntp true

 Restore synchronization so the host converges back to accurate time automatically.
-After re-enabling, re-run timedatectl to confirm the sync state returns to healthy.
+After re-enabling, re-check state with timedatectl.

 Step 6 : Confirm final time state.